List of Responding Schools

 The Pro Bono Honor Program is supported and recognized in a variety of ways at Nova Southeastern University Shepard Broad College of Law.
-Each year, students are recognized for their commitment to pro bono with an awards certificate, by wearing a gold cord at graduation, and being listed in the graduation program.
+Each year, students are recognized for their commitment to pro bono with an awards certificate, by wearing a gold cord at graduation, and being recognized at an honors program.

 Students who complete 50 hours of pro bono work receive a special certificate and a notation on their transcript.

 At various levels of donated hours, Public Service Fellows are recognized at the College's Hooding and Honors Convocation ceremonies.
 Also honored are Pro Bono Publico honorees, Equal Justice Works and Skadden Fellows.

 OCU recognizes students performing certain benchmark levels of pro bono service at an annual luncheon; students receive certificates and plaques for their hours of service.
 An alumnus of the school is also recognized for pro bono service and a noteworthy speaker from the region is invited to the luncheon.
 Students receiving the Dean's Summer Pro Bono and Public Interest Law Fellowships are also recognized at the luncheon,.
 Along with the supervising attorneys from their Fellowship host placement site.
 Fellowship recipients are also recognized at an annual law school awards ceremony in the spring.
 The Public Interest Law Group recognizes a faculty member for pro bono service at the same awards ceremony.

 The annual PILSO Awards Dinner and Auction includes the acknowledgment of PILSO's student fundraising efforts, and the work to be performed by PILSO scholarship recipients during the summer.